-NYS has approved 2021 health inusrance rate requests yesterday.
+NYS has approved 2021 health insurance rate requests yesterday.
 Small group rates increase 4.2% and 1.8% for individuals.

 - As per NY State Law, Health Insurers are required to send out early notices of rate request filings to groups and subscribers see original –NYS 2021 Rate Requests.
 Despite only 3 months of mature claims data experience for 2020 health insurers’ original requests were noticeably below average.
 Ultimately NYS reduced this request substantially by approximately 63%.

-The 2021 small group rate increase was second lowest ever approved at 4.2% vs 2020’s approval of 7.9%.
-This reflects a lower cost utilization due COVID-19.
+The 2021 small group rate increase was the second-lowest ever approved at 4.2% vs 2020’s approval of 7.9%.
+This reflects a lower cost utilization due to COVID-19.
 The average medical-loss ratio, which represents the portion of premiums spent on medical claims and quality improvement, was 70% last year in the individual market nationwide.

-The state noted that premiums increases main driver are medications.
+The state noted that the premiums increase main driver are medications.
 “The drug costs account for the largest share of medical expenses, followed by inpatient hospital costs, and outpatient hospital costs.”

 More than one million New Yorkers are enrolled in small group plans, which cover employers with 1 to 100 employees.
 Insurers requested an average rate increase of 11.4% in the small group market.
 DFS cut the weighted average requested rate increases by 63% for 2020, saving small businesses over $565 million.